Feedback

 Roos Reijbroek

-- Intersections I recognise myself in, are (low identifying) woman, bi/pan/queerness, intersectional feminist, neurodivergent, survivor of abuse, highly educated, white, middle class, stigmatized work background, sex positive.
+- Intersections I recognise myself in, are (low identifying) woman, bi/pan/queerness, intersectional feminist, neurodivergent, highly educated, white, middle class, stigmatized work background, sex positive.

-- Within the field of self-cultivation, alternative care and sexual exploration I have seen (in the role of participant and assistant) how misconduct and the consequential harm have been swept under the carpet.
-As an organizer, I’ve learned by trial and error that good intentions are not enough to make a session or workshop a “safe” space.
+- As an organizer, I’ve learned by trial and error that good intentions are not enough to make a session or workshop a “safe” space.
 Since I want the best for everyone who puts their faith in me, I wish to be accountable for my behavior, especially when something went wrong.
 In the same spirit, I wish to keep others in positions of power and care accountable for their doings.
 When we pay empathic attention to harm and grief, positive change happens instantly.

-- People describe me as sincere, critical, crystal clear, punctual, disarming, idealistic, realistic.
+- People describe me as sincere, critical, crystal clear, disarming, idealistic, realistic.

 Tanya Rozenthal